-Arteriovenous malformation (AVM) is an abnormal collection of blood vessels in the brain or spinal cord.
-While blood vessels normally carry blood rich in oxygen and nutrients throughout the body, the vessels of arteriovenous malformations contain blood poor in these elements.
+Arteriovenous malformation (AVM) is an abnormal conglomerate of blood vessels in the brain or spinal cord.
+While blood vessels normally carry blood rich in oxygen and nutrients throughout the body, the vessels of arteriovenous malformations contain blood that is poor in these elements.

-Arteriovenous malformation (AVM) is a disorder in an artery that results in one or more direct connections between arteries and veins.
+Arteriovenous malformation (AVM) is a disorder of the vessels that is characterized by one or more direct connections between arteries and veins.
 As arteries deliver oxygenated blood to healthy organs and tissues, they also deliver blood to malformations.
 For example, the arterial blood supply to a brain arteriovenous malformation is mainly derived from the internal carotid artery and vertebral basilar artery system.

-However, when the brain arteriovenous malformation is adjacent to cerebral convexities or intracranial dural structures, the carotid and vertebral basilar arteries that supply the brain arteriovenous malformation may also originate or even be wholly derived from the arteries supplying the meninges (layers of protective brain membranes).
+However, when the brain arteriovenous malformation is adjacent to cerebral convexities or intracranial dural structures, the carotid and vertebral basilar arteries that supply the brain arteriovenous malformation may also originate from the arteries supplying the meninges (layers of protective brain membranes).
 Transdural blood supply to brain arteriovenous malformation may be from the external carotid artery or the meningeal branches of the internal carotid artery and the vertebral basilar artery systems.

-Under normal conditions, blood enters tissues and cells through arteries, which branch into small capillaries.
+Normally, blood enters tissues and cells through arteries, which branch into small capillaries.
 The blood then returns to the heart through the veins.
-In the case of arteriovenous malformation of the vessels, blood in the brain or spinal cord is directly supplied through the arteries to the veins, bypassing the capillaries, which forms a short closed cycle of blood flow, or shunt.
+In the case of arteriovenous malformation of the vessels, blood in the brain or spinal cord passes directly from the arteries to the veins, bypassing the capillaries, which forms a short closed cycle of blood flow, or shunt.

-Typically, an AVM does not cause any dramatic symptoms.
-In many situations, the detection of arteriovenous malformation of the cerebral vessels is accidental, during the examination for other diseases or disorders.
-The symptoms of arteriovenous malformation (AVM) largely depend on the location of the pathological vascular growth.
-In rare cases, arteriovenous malformation causes epileptic seizures, neurological damage, or pain.
+Most often, an AVM does not cause any severe symptoms.
+In many situations, the detection of arteriovenous malformation of the cerebral vessels is accidental, during the examination for other diseases.
+The symptoms of arteriovenous malformation (AVM) depend largely on the location of the pathological vascular formation.
+In rare cases, arteriovenous malformation causes epileptic seizures, neurological deficit, or pain.

 Aneurysms (weakening of the artery wall) can occur in any artery.
-The most common aneurysms occur in the aorta, a large artery that carries blood from the heart to the rest of the body; less common in the carotid artery.
+The most often aneurysms occur in the aorta – a large artery that carries blood from the heart to the rest of the body.
+Less common aneurysms are detected in the carotid artery.

 Most popliteal and femoral artery aneurysms do not cause symptoms.
 However, blood clots can form inside the aneurysm.
 A loose blood clot is called an embolus.
-An embolus can travel with the bloodstream until they block an artery in the leg or foot, as a result, patients may experience an episode of sudden severe pain, numbness, coldness, and possibly paleness in the foot.
+An embolus can travel along the bloodstream until he blocks an artery in the leg or foot.
+As a result, patients may experience an episode of sudden severe pain, numbness, coldness, and possibly paleness in the foot.

-Arteriovenous congenital malformation threatens with severe complications, such as stroke and neurological disorders.
-Arteriovenous malformation of cerebral vessels can be accompanied by headaches and epileptic seizures, as well as other specific symptoms that usually depend on the location of the AVM and other factors.
+Arteriovenous congenital malformations are often connected with severe complications, such as stroke and neurological disorders.
+Arteriovenous malformation of cerebral vessels can be accompanied by headaches and epileptic seizures, as well as by other specific symptoms that usually depend on the location of the AVM.

-Due to excess blood in the area of AVM, patients may experience an increase in skin temperature, swelling, and redness.
+Due to excessive blood accumulation in the area of AVM, patients may experience an increase in skin temperature, swelling, and redness.
 Sometimes patients experience a pulsating sensation within the affected area.
-The type of the affected area depends on its size and the extent of the lesion.
-Besides, the affected area is often inflamed and, in some cases, may develop into an ulcer.
-Extensive arteriovenous pathologies exert too much stress on the heart, disrupt the functioning of the blood supply system, and can lead to the development of heart failure.
+Besides, the affected area is often inflamed and in some cases may become ulcerated.
+Extensive arteriovenous pathologies disrupt the blood supply and can even lead to the development of heart failure.
 In general, arteriovenous malformations manifest themselves with a variety of symptoms.

-Diagnosis of AVM usually begins with a thorough physical examination by a doctor.
-Depending on the results of the examination and the suspicions that have arisen, the doctor may prescribe following examinations:
+Diagnosis of AVM usually begins with a thorough physical examination.
+Depending on the results of the examination and the suspicions that have arisen, the doctor may prescribe following instrumental examinations:

-- Cerebral arteriography (under X-ray control, the surgeon inserts a thin tube (catheter) into the femoral artery and gently advances until it reaches the carotid artery.
-After that, a contrast agent is injected into the vessel and a series of X-rays are taken)
+- Cerebral arteriography.
+During the procedure, the surgeon inserts a thin tube (catheter) into the femoral artery and moves it under X-ray control until it reaches the carotid artery.
+After that, a contrast agent is injected into the vessel and a series of X-rays are taken.

-The leading method in the complex treatment of AVM is the surgical treatment of the formation.
-However, 23 – 60 % of AVMs are inoperable.
-This is due to the peculiarities of the location of AVM in functionally significant areas of the brain or with a large volume of malformations.
-Therefore, surgical treatments of the AVM often lead to fatal outcomes In this regard embolization treatments of AVM are widely used, which cut off the feeding arteries of the AVM.
+The leading method of the complex treatment of AVM is the surgical treatment.
+However, 23-60 % of AVMs are inoperable.
+This is due to the location of AVM in functionally significant areas of the brain or due to the large volume of malformations.
+Therefore, surgical treatments of the AVM often lead to fatal outcomes.
+In this regard, embolization treatments of AVM are widely used, as they cut off the feeding arteries of the AVM.

 Doctors widely use coiling to treat arteriovenous malformations.
-Coiling is most commonly used in treatments of a cerebral aneurysm at risk for rupturing.
+Coiling is most commonly used in treatments of a cerebral aneurysm with the high risk of rupturing.
 Sometimes it is used to repair a ruptured aneurysm.
-There may be other reasons for doctors to recommend a coiling procedure.
+There may be other clinical conditions in which doctors recommend a coiling procedure.

 Embolization procedure is used as the first stage of treatments before microsurgical removal of large AVMs located in functionally important parts of the brain, or before radiosurgery.
 In 40% of cases, the embolization procedure allows achieving the destruction of the malformation and can be used as an independent treatment method.

 Doctors also use endovascular embolization (endovascular coiling) to block blood flow into an aneurysm (the weakened area in the wall of an artery).
-If an aneurysm ruptures, it can cause life-threatening.
-Preventing blood flow into an aneurysm helps to keep it from rupturing.
+If an aneurysm ruptures, it can cause life-threatening conditions.
+Limiting blood flow inside an aneurysm helps to prevent it from rupturing.

 Where can I undergo platinum coils embolization (coiling) abroad?

-Health tourism becomes more and more popular these days, as medicine abroad, often ensures a much better quality of platinum coils embolization (coiling).
+Health tourism is becoming more and more popular these days, as medicine abroad often ensures a much better quality of platinum coils embolization (coiling).